qriz1452/oci/foundation associate/2 : OCI Introduction.md

  Now Playing : OCI Architecture

 Welcome to this lesson on OCI architecture.
-In this lesson, we will cover the core constructs of OCI's physical architecture, starting with regions.
-Region is a localized geographic area comprising of one or more availability domains.
-Availability domains are one or more fault-tolerant data centers located within a region but connected to each other by a low latency, high bandwidth network.
+In this lesson, we will cover the core constructs of OCI's physical architecture, starting with regions. **Region is a localized geographic area comprising of one or more availability domains.
+Availability domains are one or more fault-tolerant data centers located within a region but connected to each other by a low latency, high bandwidth network**

-Fault domains is a grouping of hardware and infrastructure within an availability domain to provide antiaffinity.
-So think about these as logical data centers.
+**Fault domains is a grouping of hardware and infrastructure within an availability domain to provide antiaffinity.** So think about these as logical data centers.
 We looked at it in the previous lesson.
 Today, OCI has a massive geographic footprint around the world with multiple regions across the world.
 And we also have a multicloud partnership with Microsoft Azure.
 And we have a differentiated hybrid cloud offering called Dedicated Region Cloud@Customer.

 But before we dive into the physical architecture, let us look at how do you choose a region.
 First thing is choosing a region, you choose a region closest to your users for lowest latency and highest performance.
 So that's a key criteria.